National Construction Code changes

 What are the benefits of the NCC changes?

-How has Plantation Homes implemented the changes?
+How have we implemented the changes?

 All our home designs are now 7-star energy efficient regardless of lot orientation.
-Our new floorplans champion the Plantation Homes reputation of luxury, sustainability, design, functionality and liveability.
+Our new floorplans champion the Plantation Homes reputation of luxury, sustainability, design, functionality and livability.
 From the façade and orientation of your block of land to the floorplan, with every window, fan, internal inclusion and climate zone considered.

-Our team of energy experts have created an energy rating calculator, which calculates the energy performance of your specific lot, taking into account the orientation, house design and façade you have chosen, location of your garage (right or left side) and of our popular structural options you’ve selected.
+Our team of energy experts have created an energy rating calculator, which calculates the energy performance of your specific lot, taking into account the orientation, house design and façade you have chosen, the location of your garage (right or left side) and of our popular structural options you've selected.
 This is not an industry calculator, this is a leading tool created by our energy expert team to give you total confidence with your 7-star quote!
-So, when you receive a quote from us, you will have absolute certainty on the price we quote when it comes to your home achieving 7-star compliance, regardless of the orientation of your block of land.
-Unlike some other builders, you won’t find ambiguous provisional sums in our quotes, which later translate to expensive upgrades once you have committed to them.

 Commonly asked questions